 Fancying an upgrade?
-If you’re thinking of buying a used motorhome, a visit to your local dealer could be fruitful…
+If you’re thinking of buying a used second hand motorhome, a visit to your local dealer could be fruitful…

 So, your heart’s set on owning a motorhome.
 Why?
 It’s a simple enough question, but it’s a great place to start.
 View such a vehicle as a means to an end – do you want to take weekends away?
 Go long-term touring in all weathers?
 Or use it in conjunction with your favourite activities?